17 Best Things To Do in Florence

 Tuscan countryside| ©Evan Verni

-Florence's exceptional location makes a visit to the city a unique opportunity to discover some of the other wonders that Italy has to offer.
+Florence's exceptional location makes a visit to the city a unique opportunity to discover other wonders that Italy has to offer.
 Florence is located in the beautiful region of Tuscany, with idyllic villages, colourful hills and miles and miles of vineyards.
 This is probably the best eating and drinking region in Italy, so a trip to Tuscany's vineyards from Florence is a must.

 The good thing is that this region is fully prepared to welcome visitors from Florence, so there are several tours and excursions organised from Florence that will save you from having to rent a car or spend time researching for the best itinerary.
 Don't forget to check out the food tours in and around Florence as they can be a perfect option for your visit to Tuscany.